-This is precisely the objective of environmental resolutions that require, for example, companies to prepare sustainability reports, adopt and publish quantitative objectives of greenhouse gas reduction, take measures with regard to waste management, water usage, or limit productions that produce toxic gases in the atmosphere.
-Certain resolutions also ask companies to assess the challenges related to climate change or prepare a report on the risks related to oil sands operations or to hydraulic fracturing in shale gas extraction.
+This is precisely the objective of environmental resolutions that require, for example, companies to prepare sustainability reports, adopt and publish guantitative and challenging targets of areenhouse gas emissions reduction to mitigate climate change, develop policies regarding waste management, water usage, or limit productions that release pollutants in the atmosphere.
+Certain resolutions also ask companies to assess the challenges related to climate change or prepare a report on "carbon risks", i.e. the risks related to stranded assets that cannot be utilised because they are too carbon-intensive.